 Gosforth Park First School believes in the highest expectations of behaviour from all of our children.
 Our school considers positive relationships to be at the heart of everything we do.
-We endeavour to provide a safe and stimulating environment in which all learners feel welcome, cared for and achieve their potential.
+We endeavour to provide a safe and stimulating environment in which all learners are able to feel welcome, cared for and achieve their potential.